"We all came from Sora..."

 From 2017-19, we worked with partners across Europe on an Erasmus+ project called ‘Breaking Down Barriers’ (2017-19), looking at European-wide patterns of migration, and the stories of different ‘lost communities’ – with partners in Poland, Italy, Portugal, Turkey and the UK.
 We have explored different techniques in narrative inquiry - such as digital storytelling, oral history, comic books, heritage trails, etc. On this website you will also find examples of some of the projects which partners have undertaken.

-You can see Professor Carl Chinn talking about Italian migration to Birmingham, in the video below.
+You can see Professor Carl Chinn talking about Italian migration to Birmingham, in this video.